Equality, diversity and inclusion (EDI) is about recognising everyone is different and adapting services for individual needs.

 It is unlawful to treat anyone different because of these things.

 Our vision is to inspire people and build strong communities, so we want our workplaces and communities to be inclusive.
 At Gentoo, we aim to understand, value and celebrate the things that make us different.

 For us, EDI is about social justice, fairness, and valuing and respecting others.
-It's about promoting equality to help stop discrimination.
-It's doing the right thing and making a difference, so everyone feels comfortable to be themselves.
+It is about promoting equality to help stop discrimination.
+It is doing the right thing and making a difference, so everyone feels comfortable to be themselves.

 We are committed to the principles of equality, diversity and inclusion.
 Equality ensuring people from all communities have equal opportunities to access services.
-Diversity is about respecting and valuing people’s differences and treating them in an appropriate way.
+Diversity is about respecting and valuing people’s differences and treating them in a suitable way.
 Inclusion is about making sure that people feel comfortable to be themselves.

 We recognise our responsibilities in respect of the protected groups specified in the Equality Act 2010.

 The Equality Act 2010 includes a public sector equality duty that applies to public bodies.
-The duty requires public bodies to treat everyone equally and eliminate discrimination.
+The duty requires public bodies to treat everyone equally and end discrimination.

 We are not a designated public body within this act.
 But because we are a social housing provider, we must follow the public sector equality duty as advised by the Equality and Human Rights Commission.